l-yc/cs6131-research-task/README.md

 Now, let's try setting up a few **targets** for prometheus to scrape data from (note: the default configuration already includes an endpoint, but we will explain it using this configuration file for simplicity)

-Paste the following code into `prometheus.yml`:
+Create a file `prometheus.yml` and paste the following code into it:

 ```yaml
 global: